-For most users that aren’t playing games the onboard or default integrated graphics support is more than adequate for watching movies or general home/office use – they will even support multiple monitors.
-If you want something a little more advanced then the GT1030 is a power-sipping alternative with a good balance of price/performance for general use.
+For most users that aren’t into playing games, the onboard or default integrated graphics support is more than adequate for watching movies (Youtube/Netflix) or general home/office use, they will even support multiple monitors.
+If you want something a little more advanced, or just need additional digital outputs then the GT1030 is a power-sipping alternative with a good balance of price/performance for general use.

-When it comes to gaming (or engineering or other advanced rendering tasks), the graphics card is what really drives the computer more than any other component.
+When it comes to gaming (or engineering, or other advanced rendering tasks), the graphics card drives the system performance more than any other component.
 We sell a range of carefully selected new and used graphics cards.
 There are so many different makes, models and options that it’s often very difficult to compare.
-What most people often overlook is that while some of the old graphics card can be quite fast they can also be very power hungry – for example the GTX480 uses 250W of power and performs around 35% slower than the GTX1050 which consumes only 75W of power.
-In addition to the potential power bill (and heat generated in your room) the hotter cards can be more failure prone and need beefy power supplies or are simply unsupported in most standard off-the-shelf computers.
+Many of the older graphics card still perform well but can also be very power hungry, run hot and offer less long-term reliability.
+We recommend using graphics cards from the list below (new or used, where available) for reliable, cost effective gaming performance.

-We did a comprehensive round-up of all the current most popular graphics cards in the market that have 2GB+ of ram, and offer good value for money and relative performance.
+We've done a comprehensive round-up of all the current popular (and available) graphics cards in the market that have 2GB+ of ram, and offer good value for money and relative performance.

 - Basic home/office use: Onboard graphics or GT1030

 - Entry level gaming: RX560 or GTX1650

 - Cost effective performance: RX5500 XT, GTX1650 Super